 The Doctor Of Death — Baruch Goldstein & The Cave Of The Patriarchs Massacre

-Born in Brooklyn, New York City, Benjamin (Baruch) Goldstein was rasied in an orthodox home.
+Benjamin (Baruch) Goldstein was born in 1956 Brooklyn, New York City.
 His father, Israel Goldstein a devout religious man as well as the mother, Miriam Goldstein whose family have generational lineage which went back eight generations to the Baal Hatanya, which was an acronym for Harav Shneur Zalman the founder of the Lubavitch chassidus from the 18th century.
 During the 1929 Hebron Riots, which took place in Hebron, Mandatory Palestine, when some 69 Jews were slaughtered, without the British troops interceding, some of those were relatives of Miriam Goldstein.
 Also the same year in Safred, where 18 Jews were killed as Arabs rioted thru-ought Galilee.
 The conflicts witnessed a total of 133 Jews and 110 Arabs that were killed.
 It also ended the Jewish presence in Hebron as well.
-Both of the Goldstien’s worked in the New York City Board of Education school district.
+Both of the Goldstein's worked in the New York City Board of Education school district.

 Benjamin meanwhile entered the Yeshiva in Flatbush, located 919 East 10th Street.
 It was the best Jewish school in Brooklyn.
 There Baruch excelled in his studies and became enamored with learning Talmudic law.
 After graduating Baruch wished to become a doctor, and treat fellow Israeli’s back in his natural home of Israel.
 He enrolled at yeshiva University, but then transferred to the Albert Einstein of Medicine where he earned his medical degree in 1981.
 At around this period he became affiliated with a known radical Jewish organization, The Jewish Defense League in Brooklyn, led by Rabbi Meir Kahane.
 Goldstein knew Kahane well from radio broadcasts proclaiming his prejudices towards Arab’s and believing Israel should be a Jewish home state specifically designed for Jews only.
 Goldstein did whatever he could to help the organization out, but he yearned to make “aliyah” (he immigration of Jews from the diaspora to the Land of Israel).
 Before his departure however, he would pen a letter to the editor of the New York Times, it would give the world a glimpse of his extremist views towards Arabs and his devout admiration for the defense of Israeli borders: